Theory of Optimal Learning Rate Schedules and Scaling Laws for a Random Feature Model: Optimal Control for Optimal Hyperparameters

+which outperform the scaling exponents for optimal constant LR.
+In the easy phase, this rate matches the minimax-optimal exponent $T^{-(a-1)/a}$ \cite{caponnetto2007optimal}. \end{corollary}

+\paragraph{Interpretation} In the easy phase ($a>b$), the optimal schedule balances the contribution of the bias and variance components.
 In the hard phase ($b > a$), the slow decay of the bias implies that the unconstrained optimal learning rate would grow as $T^{b/a-1}$ for large $T$.
 This divergence activates the stability constraint $\eta_T(t) \le \eta_{\max}$, resulting in the WSD profile.
-While the easy phase schedule gradually decays to minimize both error components simultaneously, the hard phase strategy dedicates the majority of the training budget to maximizing bias suppression via a constant, maximal learning rate, compressing the variance-reducing annealing into a vanishing fraction of the total training time.
+As shown in Figure \ref{fig:loss_decomposition}, while the easy phase schedule gradually decays to minimize both error components simultaneously, the hard phase strategy dedicates the majority of the training budget to maximizing bias suppression via a constant, maximal learning rate, compressing the variance-reducing annealing into a vanishing fraction of the total training time.
 In both regimes, a critical implication is that the optimal schedule relies on a fixed training horizon $T$.
 Anytime protocols, which are agnostic to the total budget, cannot effectively postpone variance minimization.
+We summarize all of the exponents for these settings in Table \ref{tab:benchmarks}.
 The advantage of horizon-dependent schedules has been previously observed in convex optimization \cite{jain2019making,defazio2023optimal}.
 Previous works have rationalized the effectiveness of the WSD schedule by conjecturing a ``river valley'' loss landscape \cite{wen2024understanding,liu2025neural}.
-Here, we demonstrate that WSD is the optimal strategy in the hard phase, providing an alternative explanation for its effectiveness based balancing demands of bias and variance reduction.
+Here, we demonstrate that WSD is the optimal strategy in the hard phase, providing an alternative explanation for its effectiveness based on balancing demands of bias and variance reduction.
+The scaling laws in Eq.~\eqref{eq:scaling_laws_optimal} can be combined with the dependence of $\sigma^2$ on the model size $N$ to derive the compute-optimal allocation of $N$ and $T$ at fixed compute $C=mNT$; see Appendix~\ref{app:compute_optimal}.